mike182uk/timestring/README.md

 3. `h, hr, hrs, hour, hours` - will parse to hours
 4. `d, day, days` - will parse to days
 5. `w, week, weeks` - will parse to weeks
-6. `mth, mths, month`, months - will parse to months
+6. `mth, mths, month, months` - will parse to months
-7. `y, yr, yrs, year`, years - will parse to years
+7. `y, yr, yrs, year, years` - will parse to years

 Keywords can be used interchangeably: